cmu-delphi/delphi-epidata/docs/api/covidcast_signals.md

 individual census block groups, using differential privacy to protect the privacy of individual people in the data.

-Delphi aggregates the SafeGraph data from census block groups to counties, and makes this aggregated data freely available through the COVIDcast API.
+Delphi creates features of the Safegraph data at the census block group level, then aggregates these features to the county and state levels.
+The aggregated data is freely available through the COVIDcast API.

 For precise definitions of the quantities below, consult the [SafeGraph social distancing metric